-Beneath the wind and wave influenced surface layer of the ocean, velocities are strongest higher up in the water column and decrease with depth broadly in accordance with the 1/7th power law velocity profile (Lewis et al. 2014; 2017).
+Beneath the wind and wave influenced surface layer of the ocean, velocities are strongest higher up in the water column and decrease with depth broadly in accordance with the 1/7th power law velocity profile [13,14].
 Based on this knowledge, the optimal (practical) hub height for a bottom-mounted tidal stream device can be determined, and the long-term resource estimated.
 Our study has shown that progressive wave systems in shallow water will encounter stronger peak flows at high tide than at low tide due to differing frictional influences, and hence tidal energy devices that intercept the flow in these regions would lead to asymmetrical power generation over the tidal cycle, with more power generated at high water than at low water.
 For floating (surface tracking) devices in shallow progressive systems, the asymmetry in the power density was enhanced further.
-This generally resulted in reduced overall power density compared with a bottom-mounted device at a similar hub height; i.e. a greater reduction in current flow speeds (which would translate into decreased power) at low water than increased flow speeds (and hence power) at high water.
+This generally resulted in reduced overall power density compared with a bottommounted device at a similar hub height; i.e. a greater reduction in current flow speeds (which would translate into decreased power) at low water than increased flow speeds (and hence power) at high water.
 In effect, the power density asymmetry is not caused by the progressive nature of the tidal system, but by the tidal asymmetry it is generally accompanied by.
-If we also consider that turbine rated speeds could be exceeded for some of the tidal cycle (e.g. during peak flow at high tide), then the difference in technical power generation (over a tide) between bottom-mounted and floating devices could feasibly be even greater than predicted here (Sanchez et al. 2013).
-There is also no consideration here of rated speeds of individual turbines, which could contribute further to differences in power generation from bottom-mounted or floating devices.
-For example, it is possible that lower tidal current speeds at low water, which have been shown here to be exacerbated for floating devices in progressive wave systems, may not be high enough to exceed the rated speed of a device, potentially further augmenting the difference in power generation from the different devices.
+If we also consider that turbine rated speeds could be exceeded for some of the tidal cycle (e.g. during peak flow at high tide), then the difference in technical power generation (over a tide) between bottom-mounted and floating devices could feasibly be even greater than predicted here [40].
+There is also no consideration here of rated speeds of individual turbines, which could contribute further to